ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 *"Just... thinking."* Dain finally responds.

 He fiddles with pen she got him, and peeks through the wall of windows hoping to see Cath there.
+Thoirt shoots a longing emotion through their pathway as if to shout *'me too!'* as his eyes pass over the rocky ridges percieved from the suite's wall of windows,

 "I could make it faster.
 But I need to be able to maintain some sort of anonimity."
 Imogen says, proudly.

 He spins the pen across his thumb.

 "I can't do much."
+Dain admits.

 Imogen squints at him, "We both know that's a lie."

-"Why not ask Violet.
-She's your duchess."
+He sighs, "Why not ask Violet.
+She's your duchess and friend."

 "Because it's less obvious if I ask you."

 Dain's lips purse, "Then...?"

-"We both know you say Garrick's second signet." he doesn't miss the way her voice softens while mentioning Tavis, and Sloane leans closer to her as his name escapes her lips,
+"We both know you saw Garrick's second signet." he doesn't miss the way her voice softens while mentioning Tavis, and Sloane leans closer to her as his name escapes her lips,

 "I'm an earth wielder.
 And I've been practicing."

-Thoirt perks in her and Dain's pathway, *"How unique."*
+Thoirt perks, *"How unique."*

 Dain's mouth falls open for a moment, "There's no record of an earth wielder in Navarrian history."